Aniket762/Project-alpha/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+### The whole project will be created on basic C, Cpp ,Python and Java so beginners can also contribute.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!